 You’ve probably heard that it’s bad to cook with olive oil.
 Its low smoke point means it chemically breaks down when it heats up and actually becomes toxic.
 You know what’s good to cook with?
 Coconut oil.
 It has a crazy-high smoke point and makes everything taste better—really.

 Not interested in dropping serious cash on an eye cream before the age of 30?
 Gently dab a bit of coconut oil all the way around your eyes when you finish your nighttime routine.
-Applying a tiny amount around the eyes will keep the skin plump with hydration and also minimize any fine lines from skin dehydration you may have in that area.
+Applying a tiny amount around the eyes will keep the skin plump with hydration and also minimize any fine lines that are the result of skin dehydration you may have in that area.
 We firmly believe in its preventative powers.

 Next time you’re baking, use coconut oil in place of butter.
 It’ll taste just as good and is much better for you.

-And go ahead and eat an extra coconut-oil cookie because, though it gives you energy, coconut oil doesn’t make your insulin spike.
+And go ahead and eat an extra coconut oil cookie because while it gives you energy, coconut oil doesn’t make your insulin spike.
 You get the benefits of carbohydrates without the crash!

 Mix six tablespoons of coconut oil with the same amount of baking soda and add about 20 drops of the essential oil of your choice.
 Mix it all together, store it in a mason jar.
 Use regularly and watch your teeth get whiter.

 Believe it or not, coconut oil easily breaks down even the most stubborn waterproof mascara.
 The natural oil contains vitamins and minerals that stimulate lash growth, too!

 If you’re still having trouble growing out over-plucked brows, guess what the solution is?
 Coconut oil!
-Smooth a tiny bit over both brows before bed, they’ll be back to bushy in no time.
+Smooth a tiny bit over both brows before bed, and they’ll be back to full arches in no time.
 (Like the hair on your head, it nourishes the skin and stimulates hair growth.)